thinkinglabs/thinkinglabs.github.io/_drafts/beyond-shades-of-conways-law-strategy.md

 - *Rewards* — aligns individual and team incentives with organisational goals to create motivation.
 - *People* — develops the skills, personality and collaborative mindsets required to execute the goal aligned with its level of uncertainty.

 When leaders attempt a superficial [Inverse Conway's Manoeuvre](#the-inverse-conways-manoeuvre-the-greenfield-assumption) purely by changing team structures, i.e., moving people into "feature teams" or "stream-aligned teams", they manipulate only one factor (the *Structure*) without updating strategies, governance processes, collaboration or rewards.
 As task uncertainty overwhelms the new team boundaries and communication channels, the information-processing capacity collapses.
 The *Homomorphic Force*, acting as a path of least resistance, reasserts the legacy architecture onto the organisation, pulling the teams back into old communication patterns and functional silos.
-The reorganisation blatantly fails without anyone really understanding why, tempting leadership into the marvellous trap of repeating with even more conviction what did not work before ... the same structural shuffle.
+The reorganisation blatantly fails without anyone really understanding why, tempting leadership into the marvellous trap of repeating with even more conviction what did not work before ... the same structural reshuffle.

 > Insanity is doing the same thing over and over again and expecting different results.
 >